qbicsoftware/sample-tracking-service/README.md

 ### For samples
-Providing a sampleId to the samples API
-By providing a sampleId the sample-tracking service returns the tracking information in the JSON Format:
+By providing a sampleId the sample-tracking service returns the tracking information in JSON Format:

 #### Response
 ```